basst314/ngx-webcam/README.md

 * `mirrorImage: string | WebcamMirrorProperties`: Flag to control image mirroring.
 If the attribute is missing or `null` and a webcam claims to be user-facing, the image will be mirrored (x-axis) to provide a better user experience.
 A string value of `"never"` will prevent mirroring, whereas a value of `"always"` will mirror every webcam stream, even if the webcam cannot be detected as user-facing.
 For future extensions, the `WebcamMirrorProperties` object can also be used to set these values.
 * `allowCameraSwitch: boolean`: Flag to enable/disable camera switch.
 If enabled, a switch icon will be displayed if multiple cameras are found.
 * `switchCamera: Observable<boolean|string>`: Can be used to cycle through available cameras (true=forward, false=backwards), or to switch to a specific device by deviceId (string).
+* `captureImageData: boolean = false`: Flag to enable/disable capturing the ImageData object and store it in the WebcamImage object.

 ### Outputs
 * `imageCapture: EventEmitter<WebcamImage>`: Whenever an image is captured (i.e. triggered by `[trigger]`), the image is emitted via this `EventEmitter`.
 The image data is contained in the `WebcamImage` data structure as both, plain Base64 string and data-url.